14th Jan 2019

 Having your banding complete and knowing your audience in step 1 will assist here, but now to dig a little deeper into the style you want your website to have.

-To get a clear idea of this we suggest researching 1-3 websites that you love the look of, remembering it needs to reflect your overall branding and appear to your customer.
+To get a clear idea of this we suggest researching 1-3 websites that you love the look of, remembering it needs to reflect your overall branding and appeal to your customer.

 Is it going to be minimal and trendy, or bright and colourful?
 Maybe you want a corporate feel or bold colours?

 Also take a look at your competitors again and see what you do and don’t like about their websites.
-This type of feedback is always welcomed from web developers!
+This type of feedback is always welcomed by web developers!

 This is why having a developer that also has a creative eye is beneficial (outlines below in step 8).

 Now you have a good idea of what’s required, have a think about when you would like your website to be finished by.

 We often have people say “I just need one asap”.
 This does not help us we need a good estimate of when you would like to launch your website to see if we can fit it into our schedule.